bk/pdc/README.md

 Note that `format-latex` affects the PDF format, since the latter is simply a LaTeX document compiled to PDF.

-Now, let's say Karl and Friedrich collaborate on this document through a shared Github repository, but it is tedious for Friedrich to be constantly changing the `pdc` section of the file in his working directory to point to the correct cover image.
-Also, he would like to add a version of the manifesto to his blog and is not really interested in the pdf or docx versions.
+Now, let's suppose that Karl and Friedrich collaborate on this document through a shared Github repository, but it is tedious for Friedrich to be constantly changing the `pdc` section of the file in his working directory to point to the correct cover image.
+Also, he would like to add a version of the manifesto to his blog (where he uses a different citation style) and is not really interested in the PDF or Word formats.

-The solution in such a case is to use the `include` option:
+The solution in such a case is to change the `pdc` section so as to use the `include` option:

 ```yaml
 ---